Connected Components Workbench (CCW) version 7.0 added some much needed usability features when it released back in September of 2014.

 I hope you found the above article about how to import and export variables and their comments using Connected Components Workbench helpful.

-If you have any of your own comments or questions, please feel free to share them by using the “Leave a reply” form at the bottom of the page.
+If you have any of your own comments or questions, please feel free to share them by using the “post a comment or question” link below.